gracelang/language/languageSpec/spec.md

 ### Uninterpreted Strings

 String literals can also be written between single guillemet quotation marks, ‹thus›.
-Between the ‹ and the ›, characters from the input become characters of the string value without interpretations, and without any escapes (not even for ›).
+Between the ‹ and the ›, characters from the input become characters of the string value without interpretation, and without any escapes (not even for ›).

 **Example**